tejraj-pawar/Kafka/README.md

 ##### 4] com.yolo.kafka.streams.FilterTweetsUsingStream.java
 -This files takes tweets from kafka and pushes only those tweets back to kafka having user's follower count > 1000.

+* #### kafka-window-setup.txt: This file contains how to setup KAFKA and ZOOKEEPER.

+* #### kafka-window-setup.txt: This file contains KAFKA CLI Commands for creation of topic, cosumer, producer, consumer-group, etc..